 Important to note before beginning this piece is the meaning behind the title.
 A subaltern is someone in the British army below the rank of captain, or more broadly, someone of a lower status.
 After taking in the wealth that Betjeman’s love interest, Miss Joan Hunter Dunn has, it is clear that the poet considered himself a “subaltern.”
 This is his love song, spoken directly to his love.

-Poetic Techniques in A Subaltern’s Love Song
+Explore A Subaltern's Love Song

 In regards to the refrain, it occurs three times in the text.
 The poet repeats her name, “Miss Joan Hunter Dunn” twice in a line.
 This shows his continued dedication to her and excitement over her simple presence.
 Another kind of repetition that Betjeman makes use of is anaphora.
 This occurs when a word or phrase is repeated multiple times at the beginning of successive, or closely placed, lines.
 There are examples throughout the text, the most prominent being the use and reuse of “And.”